SaveWorldOne/bugs/README.md

-# 🐛 SaveWorldOne Bug Tracker
+# 🐛 SaveWorld Bug Tracker

-Welcome to the SaveWorldOne Bug Tracker repository!
-This is a dedicated space for tracking bugs, issues, and feature requests for SaveWorldOne projects.
+Welcome to the SaveWorld Bug Tracker repository!
+This is a dedicated space for tracking bugs, issues, and feature requests for SaveWorld projects.

 ## 📋 Purpose